comychitz/intro_to_programming/README.md

 implementation of doubleValue is much more readable.
 This is why style is important, you always want to make sure your programs are easy to read, because you never know who is going to be reading them.
-There is no restriction on style, however, it is best to adhere to community guidelines and to keep things consistent.
-My general style rules in programming are: 1) "be consistent!",
+There is no restriction on style, however, it is best to adhere to community guidelines and best practices.
+My general style rules in programming are: 1) "above all, be consistent",
-2) "optimize for the reader, not the writer!".
+2) "optimize for the reader, not the writer".

+### comments
+[TODO]